Financial Factors to Consider when Buying a HomeJune 14, 2018 12:00 am

-I think most will agree that the top consideration in buying a home is location, and that is true for a number of reasons.
-Everyone wants to live in a desirable area suitable to their way of living.
+Most people will agree that the top consideration in buying a home is location, and that is true for a number of reasons.
+Everyone wants to live in a safe and desirable area suitable to their lifestyle.
 For some the location may be conveniently located to their workplace, and for others it may offer quality school systems for their children.
 The price of the home will be based largely on the demand for these features in addition to, of course, the size and condition of the home itself.
 There are also a number of other financial factors that should be considered, but sometimes get overlooked, in the process of a home purchase.

 Every city or town levies its own rate of property tax on the real estate that you own there, and the rates can and do vary.
 These rates, of course, are dependent on a number of factors such as the population of the city or town, the services provided to residents, the school systems and so on.
 For example, it is common for parents to buy a home in a particular town because of the quality of the school system even though their real estate taxes are higher than in other towns.
 Others will choose to live in a town with less expensive real estate taxes but opt to send their children to private school.
 With regard to services, some towns do not provide trash collection as part of your real estate tax assessment so you would need to find your own provider and pay them on an individual basis.
 So understanding what your taxes cover versus what you will pay out of pocket is key when choosing a location.